We are dedicated to transforming dementia care through patient care, education and innovative research and clinical trials.

 - Brain imaging

-Currently, there is no cure for Alzheimer’s, but new treatments are available to slow the progression of the symptoms.
+There is no cure for Alzheimer’s yet.
+There are new treatments available to slow the progression of the symptoms.
 Alzheimer’s treatments include standard treatments with medication and clinical trials.

 We are committed to providing the best treatments for our patients.
 To do this, we are leading breakthroughs with clinical trials to find new and better ways to treat and prevent Alzheimer’s.